marcosantos98/so/readme.md

 You probably can translate the project name to your own language, but SO stands for Sistema Operacional in Portuguese, when translated it means Operating System or OS.

+## Build:

-## Requirements:
+Requirements:

-- GCC
-- LD
+- qemu-system-i386
 - nasm
+- texinfo
+- mpc (On Ubuntu is libmpc-dev)
 - make
-- qemu

-## Build:

 **NOTE:** If you already have built the cross compiler you just need to change the GCC and LD variables in the `Makefile`.
 This means no need to exec `./toolchain.sh`